-Now that we’ve established what makes MQLs and SQLs meaningful to your company, let’s look at how you can tell them apart from one another.
+Now that we’ve established that MQLs are ready to be marketed to while SQLs are ready to be sold to, let’s look at how you can tell them apart from one another.
 This will help you figure out the appropriate time to transition leads from one to the other.

 One of the most reliable ways to distinguish SQLs and MQLs is by how they engage with your brand online.
 If leads are only just starting to interact with you, they’re probably MQLs, whereas a lead who routinely visits your site may be ready to move to the SQL stage.

 To judge lead behavior, you can look at factors like how often someone visits your website and how long they spend there.
 If someone’s only been to your site once and only visited a couple of pages there, they’re definitely an MQL.
-But if they’ve been there 10 times and routinely browsed your service pages, it’s time to consider them an SQL.
+But if they’ve been there 10 times and routinely browsed your service pages, it may be time to consider them an SQL.

 The same goes for the way leads engage with your marketing elsewhere online, like opening emails and engaging with you on social media.